Church of St Oswald, Lythe: History

 A church had been located on the site since the 13th century, but stones found in the early 20th century mark Lythe as being an important Viking burial ground.
 The tower of the old church was renovated in 1769, with the whole church being renovated in 1819.
 When Sir Walter Tapper rebuilt the church in 1910, only the north wall and the east end of the chancel were left untouched.
-During the rebuilding in the early 20th century, stones found in the walls of the tower were dated to pre-conquest times.
+During the rebuilding in the early 20th century, stones found in the walls of the tower were dated to pre-Conquest times.
 Tapper also adapted the Norman tower to fit a spire, which acts as a way marker and coast marker for sailors travelling alongside the dangerous part of the coast near to here.

-The church was granted to the monks of Nostell Priory during the period of Alexander III being pope (1159–1181) and so was named after their dedication of St Oswald.
-The church became crown property in the 1530s after its benefactor, Sir Francis Bigod was hanged at the Tyburn for high treason.
+The church was granted to the monks of Nostell Priory during the tenure of Pope Alexander III (1159–1181) and so was named after their dedication of St Oswald.
+The church became crown property in the 1530s after its benefactor, Sir Francis Bigod was hanged at the Tyburn in London for high treason.

 Before Tapper's restoration, several changes were made to the building which was essentially of 12th and 13th century origin.
 At some point, the walls were re-inforced with buttresses and two arches inside the church were demolished to make just one arch.
 The top of the tower was removed c.
 1768 "for fear of it falling down upon the church."
 In 1818, the roof was stripped of its lead covering and replaced with slate.
 The churchyard was enlarged in 1887 and around the same period, a lych-gate was added.

 The church is only 350 ft away from the coast and is adjacent to a steep hill on the A174 road known as Lythe Bank.
 Its prominent location overlooking road and sea is often described as being in a commanding position for its views to the east.
 The chapel-of-ease of St Mary's at Sandsend, is believed to have been built when the population of Sandsend increased.
 The new church meant that worshippers could avoid the steep Lythe Bank to get up to St Oswald's.

 Despite being described as having no antiquarian value by some writers (on account of its restoration in 1910) the building was given a grade I listing in 1969.

 The roof was replaced again in 2018, when the roof tiles put up by Tapper were replaced with newer stones.
 The old sandstone tiles were carved into unique artworks by a local sculptor who then sold the pieces during the 2019 Tour de Yorkshire to raise money for the church.